Oslo with children

 The Oslo Pass

-The Oslo Pass gives you access to more than 30 museums and attractions in Oslo, along with free travel on public transportation, including buses, streetcars, subways, and ferries within the city limits.
-The Oslo Pass is available for various time periods, ranging from 24 to 72 hours.
+With the Oslo Pass, you get access to over 30 museums and attractions in Oslo, as well as free public transport, including buses, trams, metro, and ferries within the city limits.
+The Oslo Pass is available for different time periods, ranging from 24 hours to 72 hours.

 Tip: Also read our blog about Copenhagen with kids, another fun Scandinavian city!